 The Scorpio myth is one of those timeless tales that blends divine rivalry, mortal bravery, and cosmic justice.
-Rooted in ancient Greek mythology, it's a story that gives the Scorpio sign a powerful and mysterious legacy.
+Rooted in ancient Greek mythology, it's a story that gives the Scorpio zodiac sign a powerful and mysterious legacy.
 If you've ever looked up at the night sky and spotted that sinuous constellation, you're gazing at a tale of jealousy, love, and immortality.

 Table Of Contents